Skip to main content

 The chances of stopping smoking on your own are small – most people will be much more successful in quitting if they use the support available to them.
 If you have tried to stop before, your chances are greater this time because you will have gained an understanding of what triggers your smoking, and may have ways to deal with these triggers.

 There is lots of support available to help you.
 These include talking with your friends, family, your GP or nurse.
 You can use various stop smoking medicines, attend one-on-one or face-to-face group support programmes.
 There is also telephone, text-to-quit and online quit support programmes like Quitline.
+If you live in Auckland, you could try Ready Steady Quit – a free programme with group support sessions and nicotine replacement options.

 You may need to stop smoking suddenly.
 This could be due to pregnancy, a serious health condition such as heart disease, or a requirement to stop smoking before or after surgery.
 Please consult with your doctor and medical team if you need to quit suddenly.